iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Note: Growing the user base is simple but not easy.
 We need to spread the word.
 Get media to talk about us. for example here is the graph of Quicksy downloads after it was mentioned in a German print magazine.

-This also ties back to the beginning of the talk and is I believe the reason we Conversations is significantly more succesful in Germany.
+This also ties back to the beginning of the talk and is I believe the reason why Conversations is significantly more succesful in Germany.
 Because we were able to get some news coverage here.

 ----